polytetralhx/4dm4analysis/journal/missing_data_validation.md

 ## Logit Normalization

-The scores we gathered are in the range of 0 to 1 million, which we can scale down to 0-1 by dividing 1 million.
-After that we use the logit function `ln(x/(1-x))` to transform the data into range `[-inf, inf]`.
+The scores we gathered are in the range of 0 to 1000000, which we can scale down to 0-1 by dividing 1000000.
+After that we use the logit function `ln(x/(1-x))` to transform the data into range `(-inf, inf)`.
 It makes the data closer to normal distribution (from what I observed in chi-sq goodness of fit) and it prevent the over 1 million score prediction from [Missing Data Validation](#missing-data-validation)

 ## Missing Data Validation